SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *Yes, I should.*

-Remembering what happened earlier, I take the walk to the guest bd at a snails pace.
+Remembering what happened earlier, I take the walk to the guest bed at a snails pace.

 Inching forward every few seconds, I map where I should be and eventually make it to her bed.

 Using my front hooves, I feel for where Pinkie is.

-I find her in the muddle of the bed, half uncovered from the blanket.
+I find her in the middle of the bed, half uncovered from the blanket.

 Feeling around her I find a wet spot near her head.